(...OR, breaking through the Glut of Communications Clutter --- aka "ClutGut")

 Remember: as a brand manager, your job is not to DO everything, but to make sure that IT GETS DONE!

 That means taking inventory of all the resources at your disposal and utilizing them wisely.
 Some places to look:

 ● Staffing.
 You may have a receptionist who’s a social media maven, or an air talent with mad production skills.
 Pc may be creating an opportunity of a lifetime simply by assessing who can do what, and where their talents and desires may be hiding!

 ● Cluster/Group Dynamics.
 Old-school managers tend to think in a linear fashion.
 If station “A” has an emerging Photoshop Rembrandt on-air, perhaps that person can create online graphics for stations “B” or “C”.
 Also, great talent no longer need be limited to one market or cluster.

 ● Use the tools you have.
 There are many great free resources for sharing information on a budget.
 Google Drive and Evernote are just two of many.

-In my programming career and consultancy, I’ve had the good fortune of working with a variety or startups, turnarounds and heritage broadcast stations.
+In my programming career, I’ve had the good fortune of working with a variety or startups, turnarounds and heritage stations.